Praktyka-Zawodowa-2020/optical_graph_recognition/README.md

 # PRAKTYKA ZAWODOWA 2020
 # Optical Graph Recognition - Algorithm

-This algorithm was created as part of the professional practice 2020 at the Gdańsk University of Technology.
+This algorithm was created as part of apprenticeship 2020 at the Gdańsk University of Technology.

 ## About

 Written in python 3.7, it uses [OpenCV](https://docs.opencv.org/master/)

-This algorithm works with the server whose repository you can see [here](https://github.com/Praktyka-Zawodowa-2020/optical_graph_recognition_server).
+This algorithm works with the server which repository is available [here](https://github.com/Praktyka-Zawodowa-2020/optical_graph_recognition_server).

 It can also be run from the command line.

 This algorithm recognizes graphs from photos.
-His work is satisfactory, but for better effects, the photo sent to the algorithm should be well lit, and the contrast between the background and the graph should be high.
+It works is satisfactorily, but for better effects, the photo sent to the algorithm should be well lit, and the contrast between the background and the graph should be high.
 The vertices in the graph should be ellipses.
 The algorithm can recognize a vertex from an unclosed ellipse, but it is recommended that they be closed.
 The shape of the ellipse should be similar to a circle.
 The algorithm tries to remove characters and noise from photos.

-## How it's working
+## How it works

-Its operation has been divided into 4 phases:
+Image processing has been divided into 4 phases:
 1. Preprocessing
 2. Segmentation
 3. Topology recognition